B-Roux/notebook/Arch-VMwarePlayer-setup.md

 2. Click on 'Installer disc image file (iso)' in the options, and enter the path to the ISO file you downloaded in [**Step 1**](#step-1-download-the-disk-image), then click 'next.'
 3. For the 'Guest operating system' select 'Linux,' and for the 'Version' select the appropriate version (as of this writing, select 'Other Linux 5.x kernel 64-bit'), then click 'next.'
 4. Name the VM whatever you want (something descriptive, like "Arch Linux 64" - you can change this later), select where you want the VM files to go, then click 'next.'
-5. Specify the disk capacity you need - in my case I will be using 20GB, but a minimum of 8GB is reccomended.
+5. Specify the disk capacity you need - in my case I will be using 20GB, but a minimum of 8GB is recommended.
 Specify whether or not you want the disk in one file or multiple - a single file may offer better performance in some cases, but may cost portability.
 Click 'next.'
 6. Customize the hardware if you need to - in my case, I will be increasing the memory to 2048MB, and the core count to 2.
 7. If everything is to your liking, you can hit 'finish.'